ocaml-multicore/domain-local-await/README.md

             assert (n = 1)
           else
-            (* There are blocked fibers, so we need to wait for them to becom ready.
+            (* There are blocked fibers, so we need to wait for them to become ready.
 But we need to check the ready list once more before we do so. *) Atomic.set needs_wakeup true;
           scheduler ()